PauloPHLP/React.js-Blue/README.md

 ## 🛠️ Running the app

-- Clone this repository by using this command:
+- Clone this repository by typing the following command on your terminal:

   `git clone https://github.com/PauloPHLP/React.js-Blue.git`